google/WebFundamentals/src/content/en/updates/2019/02/rendering-on-the-web.md

 [Streaming server rendering] allows you to send HTML in chunks that the browser can progressively render as it's received.
 This can provide a fast First Paint and First Contentful Paint as markup arrives to users faster.
-In React, streams being asynchronous in [renderToNodeStream()] - compared to renderToString which is synchronous - means backpressure is handled well.
+In React, streams being asynchronous in [renderToNodeStream()] - compared to synchronous renderToString - means backpressure is handled well.

 Progressive rehydration is also worth keeping an eye on, and something React has been [exploring](https://github.com/facebook/react/pull/14717).
-With this approach, individual pieces of a server-rendered application are “booted up”over time, rather than the current common approach of initializing the entire application at once.
+With this approach, individual pieces of a server-rendered application are “booted up” over time, rather than the current common approach of initializing the entire application at once.
 This can help reduce the amount of JavaScript required to make pages interactive, since client-side upgrading of low priority parts of the page can be deferred to prevent blocking the main thread.
 It can also help avoid